elchs/LetoDBf/Readme.txt

  A simple backup:
     aArr := Leto_Directory( "*" )
     AEval( aArr, { |aItem| Leto_FCopyFromSrv( aItem[1], aItem[1] } )
- Copy from a logged into HbNetIO server a file to LeoDBf located in RAM:
+ Copy from a logged into HbNetIO server a file to LetoDBf located in RAM:
     Leto_FCopyToSrv( "net:hbnetio.txt", "mem:RAMfile.txt" )